dbanalyticsco/dbanalytics.co/content/posts/looker-pdt-to-dbt-part-one.md

 The **first** is in inability to [build PDTs incrementally](https://discourse.looker.com/t/incremental-pdts/7620).

 Imagine you've recently set up Heap, Segment, Snowplow or some other solution for event tracking.
 Initially, you've only got a few days of data, then a few weeks, then a few months.
 Every time your PDT needs to rebuild, it rebuilds the _whole_ data set.
-You're data from day 1 hasn't changed, but it has to be included in the data that gets refreshed.
+Your data from day one hasn't changed, but it has to be included in the data that gets refreshed.
 Gradually, this causes the model to rebuild more and more slowly, frustrating your end users who just want to know how many times people viewed the product page for your new special flying mattress yesterday.

 With dbt, you can build models incrementally, only building or rebuilding the rows that have been created or changed since you last ran the model.
 This can substantially speed up the build of your models.
 It will also greatly reduce the load on your database when the models build, allowing other queries to be served more quickly.

 The **second** problem is a tendency to never build intermediary PDTs to speed up model builds.

 There is a tendency in Looker to only build views (and therefore PDTs) that are necessary as a component of an explore.
-Often though, it would be beneficial for the speed of your rebuilds to break one long model into a handful of tables and then reference those in a final query. `base_pdt` -> `intermediary_pdt` -> `final_pdt` can often be quicker than if all the logic exists in one final larger table.
-It's not that this can't be done in Looker - it's just that it feel wrong to generate all those views in Looker if they aren't directly for analytics purposes	.
+Often though, it would be beneficial for the speed of your rebuilds to break one long model into a handful of tables and then reference those in a final query. `base_pdt` -> `intermediary_pdt` -> `final_pdt` can often be quicker than having all the logic in one final larger query.
+It's not that this can't be done in Looker - it's just that it feel wrong to generate all those views in Looker if they aren't being surfaced to your end users.

 The workflow described above is common place in dbt.
 Ultimately, it creates a separation between the preparation of data and the LookML that instructs Looker how to expose your final modelled output.